 The Sustainable Finance initiative is acknowledged or supported by both regulators and industry.

 Awareness raising and capacity building have been conducted.

-Implementation tools and initiatives are in place, such as guidance, guidelines, reporting templates, training, online tools, and supervisory instructions.
+Implementation tools and initiatives are in place, such as quidance. guidelines, reporting supervisory instructions.
+The national Sustainable Finance framework pillars of Sustainable covers multiple parts of industry association.